-With 2019 just around the corner many of us are already thinking about what we want to start, stop or do differently in the new year.
+As each new year approaches, many of us think about what we want to start, stop or do differently.
 We may want to show more compassion, make healthy food choices or build positive relationships to improve our health and wellbeing.

 Why Are Temporal Landmarks Important?